Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Introduction

+Beyond conventional linear processing, recent works have explored learned cooperative reception and equalization in cell-free and multi-AP settings, e.g., via in-context learning with sequence models \cite{zecchiN_cell-free_2024} and fully-decoupled RAN architectures with multi-point combining \cite{yu_large_2025}.
+However, these approaches typically do not operate on full 2D OFDM grids and often address only the equalization or hard symbol detection stage.
+Moreover, existing sequence-model designs based on full self-attention incur quadratic complexity in both the number of time–frequency elements in the resource grid and the number of receivers, which quickly becomes prohibitive for large OFDM blocks and dense multi-AP deployments.
+Recent state-space models \cite{song_-context_2025} offer linear complexity and strong 1D sequence performance, making them promising for scalable physical-layer processing.
+However, extending such models to jointly capture 2D time–frequency structure and cross-AP interactions is less straightforward than using cross-attention.

-Motivated by these limitations and inspired by the recent successes of machine learning for the physical layer \cite{ye_power_2018, honkala_deeprx_2021, xie_comm-transformer_2024}, we investigate learned joint decoding strategies that operate directly on multi-AP OFDM observations.
-While many data-driven receivers focus on point-to-point links, our work explicitly addresses the multi-receiver fusion challenge.
-We propose a Transformer-based neural receiver that employs cross-attention mechanisms to capture inter-AP and inter-subcarrier dependencies.
-In brief, attention assigns data-dependent weights so that each time–frequency position forms a soft, content-aware combination of the most relevant neighbors (with pilots acting as anchors), while cross-attention applies the same principle across APs to achieve a fusion of multi-views.
-This approach enables scalable, robustness-oriented fusion without requiring explicit per-AP channel state information (CSI).
-The proposed model aims to: (i) leverage spatial and spectral structure across APs, (ii) tolerate missing or highly degraded links, and (iii) provide a single trainable decoder that outputs soft information log‑likelihood ratios (LLRs) suitable for modern channel decoders.
+Motivated by these limitations and inspired by the recent successes of machine learning for the physical layer \cite{ye_power_2018, honkala_deeprx_2021, xie_comm-transformer_2024}, we therefore adopt a Transformer-based architecture with cross-attention, which naturally handles 2D OFDM grids and multi-AP fusion and is aligned with recent large-sequence Transformer receivers for cooperative MIMO equalization in fully-decoupled RANs \cite{yu_large_2025}.
+Cross-attention mechanisms capture inter-AP and inter-subcarrier dependencies.
+Attention assigns data-dependent weights so that each time–frequency position forms a soft, content-aware combination of the most relevant neighbors (with pilots acting as anchors), while token-wise cross-attention applies the same principle across APs to achieve a fusion of multi-views in the embedding space.
+This approach enables fusion that scales linearly with the number of APs and remains robust without requiring explicit per-AP channel state information (CSI).
+Our main contributions are: (i) a multi-receiver Transformer-based decoding model that leverages cross-attention and whose complexity scales linearly with the number of APs, (ii) a fusion mechanism that adapts to heterogeneous link qualities and noise levels across receivers, and (iii) a single trainable decoder that outputs log-likelihood ratios (LLRs) suitable for modern channel decoders.